psychemedia/middle-english-romances/havelock-the-dane.md

 And caste the dore open wide,
 And seide, " Her shal Y now abide:
 Gomes swithe vnto me! ^
-Datheyt hwo you henne fle !"
+Datheyt hwo you henne fle!"
 " No," quodh on, " that shaltou coupe,"
 And bigan til him to loupe.
 In his bond his swerd ut drawe,